The Complete Guide to PMP® ITTO (Inputs, Tools, Techniques and Outputs)

 - 6.1 Plan Schedule Management

-When you consider all the Project Management processes where the Project Management Plan is an Input, it makes sense: all of these Processes are directly affected by, controlled, informed, or based on the Project Management Plan.
+So almost every single Project Management process has the Project Management Plan as an Input.
+It makes sense: all of these Processes are directly affected by, controlled, informed, or based on the Project Management Plan.

 How can I use the PMBOK® Guide to study ITTO?